LeyaShaju/first_web_assignment/README.md

 to find a common ground between both devices.
 I did try to see if it's manageable on the phone, it is to some extent. but it could be a lot better, my commits have been very little.
 I've recently oly been commiting at the end of the day instead of regurlarly, it will be a habit i'll fix another time.
 I have also a horrible habit of not adding comments to my work, which i plan on doing tommorow.
 As well as set up everything ready for submission
 .
 Styling isn't my strong point i belive, but i also believe i've done pretty well. i faced many struggles today such as aligning images and texts it turned out i linked a page to the wrong style sheet.

+17/03/2025: The final day.
+A lot of stress is happening right now, I managed to add a static map in the end on the home page.
+I fixed up the text in the history page so it looks nice and neat.
+And given the images some shadows so it doesn't look plain and boring.
+I asked my tutorial person to help me understand how to send the git commits as a pdf.